Jon Kessler: Work

 Kessler’s aesthetic has shifted as well: in contrast with the meditative, self-contained sculptures he made previously, his works in Palace at 4 A.M. are raw, sprawling, duct-taped, and crisscrossed with electrical cables.
 “You spend all your time polishing metal,” Kessler is quoted as saying of his earlier work.
 “That refinement is like a trap, and it sends the viewers’ eyes to the wrong place and breaks trust with them, with a sense of authenticity.
 This … show is about exposing mechanisms – of the sculpture, and of our culture now.”
 After debuting at MoMA PS1, Palace at 4 A.M. toured Europe, including a 2008 exhibition at the Louisiana Museum of Modern Art in Denmark.

+In 2011, Kessler collaborated with artist Mika Rottenberg on SEVEN, a performance and installation created for Performa 11 in New York City, performed at Nicole Klagsbrun Gallery.

 Kessler has recently expanded his practice of drawing and is currently working on a project with Dieu Donné, a papermaking studio in Manhattan, New York.

 Kessler was the thesis advisor for Emma Sulkowicz's Mattress Performance art project.
 In April 2015, the student whom Sulkowicz had accused of rape sued Kessler, Columbia University, its trustees, and the university's president for discrimination and harassment, saying that Kessler had “publicly endorsed” Sulkowicz's project.
 That lawsuit was dismissed by a judge in March 2016.